The 10 Best Camera Lens Filters

 video play icon

 This wiki has been updated 21 times since it was first published in July of 2018.
 If you're ready to take your photo skills to the next level, pick up a few of these camera lens filters before your next shoot.
 They're among the most useful accessories the prepared photographer can keep in their gear bag, allowing for better image control in different conditions.
 Our selection includes a range of options ranked by versatility, optical quality, and durability.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Breakthrough Photography X4 UV